mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 In this post, I'm sharing what went well, what I want to improve in the future, and what surprised me about the process of selling my business.

+## Details of the sale

+- Sale price: $598,000 (2.4x annual earnings)
+- Broker commission: $88,900
+- Legal fees: $18,297
+- My profit from the sale: $490,803
+- Payment terms: Full cash payment at closing (no earnout, no seller financing)
+- Seller obligations: 30 days of free consulting (max of 80 hours total)
+- Lifetime profit from business (including final sale): $920k over four years

 ## What I'm glad I did

 ### Invested heavily into documentation

-Before I even started my first business, I read the book _Built to Sell_ by John Warrilow.
-The book encourages founders to organize their company so that it runs smoothly even if the founder is not actively managing day-to-day business.
+Before I even my first business six years ago, I read the book [_Built to Sell_](https://builttosell.com/) by John Warrilow.
+The book encourages founders to build businesses that run smoothly without the founder actively managing day-to-day business.
 An effective company has a set of well-defined processes, and the team knows how to execute those processes.

-I've always been a fan of clear documentation, so when I started building out the team for TinyPilot, I invested a lot into documentation.
-Rather than train people in person or on video calls, I would wrote playbooks and ask the team member to follow them.
-If we ran into issues or misunderstandings, we'd update the playbook.
+I've always been a fan of reproducible processes, so when I started building out the team for TinyPilot, I invested heavily into documentation.
+Rather than train people in person or on video calls, I wrote playbooks in our Notion workspace.
+If we ran into issues with our playbooks, we'd revise them so that there'd be lower chances of errors in the future.
 When new team members joined, they'd onboard via the same playbooks, and we'd continuously improve them.

-After I sold TinyPilot, the contract called for a 30-day transition period during which I would provide up to 80 hours of consulting time to help the buyer with the transition.
+After I sold TinyPilot, the contract called for a 30-day transition period during which I would provide up to 80 hours of consulting time, but the buyer only needed about 25 hours.

-The buyer ended up using only about 25 hours of the consulting time available.
 The team already knew how to run the day-to-day of TinyPilot, and the buyer had access to all of our documentation.
 Most of my time post-transition was just introducing the new owner to the team and our key vendors.

 ### Created a transition checklist

-When I began serious discussions about selling TinyPilot, I started a checklist of all the things I wanted to do before I sold.
-It included things like deleting outdated information from our playbooks and ensuring that all of our account credentials were in the company Bitwarden account.
+As I prepared the company for sale, I started a checklist of all the things I wanted to do before I sold.
+It included things like deleting obsolete playbooks and ensuring that all of our account credentials were in the company Bitwarden account.

 As we entered due diligence, I expanded this checklist to include things that would need to happen during the transition.
 I split the checklist into four categories: